-One of the purposes of the application is providing methods for improving the communication skills of the user.
-The application exercises three levels of language, namely the phonological, semantic and syntactic levels.
-Each level is exercised by a different method which is shown as a game, in order to attract young users.
+One of the purposes of the application is to provide methods for improving user communication skills.
+The application trains three levels of language, namely phonological, syntactic and semantic levels.
+Each level is trained by a different method which is shown as a game, in order to attract young users.

-Phonological level is exercised encouraging the user to utter a set of words previously selected by a speech therapist or pedagogist during the configuration procedure.
+Phonological level is trained forcing the user to utter a set of words previously selected by a speech therapist or pedagogist during configuration procedure.
 These words are selected to focus on the user speech pathology.
 The application evaluates every utterance and displays a grade with an animated motion on the screen, that the user will be able to understand easily.